As most IT contractors are aware, if your contracts are caught by IR35, then your finances will take a serious hit.

 To find out more about IR35 and legal protection, please visit Qdos.

-As well as taking out IR35 cover, we also recommend you submit all contracts to a professional IR35 contract review service (Qdos also provide this).
+We recommend that you take out IR35 cover and submit all contracts to a professional IR35 contract review service (Qdos also provides this).

-You should ensure that both the wording of your contracts, plus your working practices (how you carry out your contract work) demonstrate that you are acting in the manner of a self-employed contractor, not a ‘disguised employee’.
+You should ensure that both the wording of your contracts and your working practices (how you carry out your contract work) demonstrate that you are acting like a self-employed contractor, not a ‘disguised employee’.

 Professional Indemnity Insurance for Contractors